Justice Dept. Files Landmark Antitrust Case Against Google

 Google responded immediately via tweet: “Today’s lawsuit by the Department of Justice is deeply flawed.
 People use Google because they choose to -- not because they’re forced to or because they can’t find alternatives.”

 The case was filed in federal court in Washington, D.C.
 It alleges that Google uses billions of dollars collected from advertisers to pay phone manufacturers to ensure Google is the default search engine on browsers.
-Eleven states will join the federal government in the lawsuit.
+Eleven states, all with Republican attorneys general, joined the federal government in the lawsuit.

+But several other states demurred.
+The attorneys general of New York, Colorado, Iowa, Nebraska, North Carolina, Tennessee and Utah released a statement Monday saying they have not concluded their investigation into Google and would want to consolidate their case with the DOJ’s if they decided to file.
+“It’s a bipartisan statement,” said spokesman Fabien Levy of the New York State attorney general’s office.
+“There’s things that still need to be fleshed out, basically,”

-The Trump administration has long had Google in its sights.
-A top economic adviser to President Donald Trump said two years ago that the White House was considering whether Google searches should be subject to government regulation.
+President Donald Trump's administration has long had Google in its sights.
+One of Trump's top economic advisers said two years ago that the White House was considering whether Google searches should be subject to government regulation.
 Trump has often criticized Google, recycling unfounded claims by conservatives that the search giant is biased against conservatives and suppresses their viewpoints, interferes with U.S. elections and prefers working with the Chinese military over the Pentagon.

+Rosen told reporters that allegations of anti-conservative bias are “a totally separate set of concerns” from the issue of competition.

 Google controls about 90% of global web searches.
 The company has been bracing for the government’s action and is expected to fiercely oppose any attempt to force it to spin off its services into separate businesses.